 Museum of Chincoteague Island

 The mission of the Museum of Chincoteague is to collect and preserve the material culture that reflects the historical progression of the life on Chincoteague Island.
 We display and interpret those objects to enhance the understanding of various experiences and events from the towns past by preserving objects of significance, along with proper documenting of their history and acquisition, for the use of further generations in understanding the history of Chincoteague Island.
-Call for hours and admission.
+Spring Hours (March 23 – May 28) Friday – Sunday 11 a.m. – 5 p.m.
+Admission $4, children 12 years and younger, active duty military and their families are free.

 7125 Maddox Blvd., Chincoteague Island, 23336